SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "Database server", "Specify the sccm sql database server.
-(IP adress or FQDN)" "Database name", "Name of the sccm sql database."
+   "Database server", "Specify the SCCM SQL database server.
+(IP adress or FQDN)" "Database name", "Name of the SCCM SQL database."
    "Authentication", "Choose the type of database authetication: SQL or Windows authentication.
-If you choose Windows authentication the Domain account that you specified in the Common settings will be used."
+If you choose Windows authentication the domain account specified in the common settings will be used."
-   "SQl user", "Name of the sccm sql db service account (If you chose the SQL authentication)" "Name - en", "Password of the sccm sql db service account (If you chose the SQL authentication)"
+   "SQl user", "Name of the SCCM SQL database service account (if you chose SQL authentication)."
+   "Name - en", "Password of the SCCM SQL database service account (if you chose SQL authentication)."

 ================================================================
-Function settings
+Function Settings
 ================================================================

 .. csv-table::
    :header: "Property","Description"
    :widths: 40,58

-   "Package displayname", "Defines how sim displays the package displayname in an sql syntax. (e.g. Manufacturer+''+Name+''+Version+''+Language)"
+   "Package displayname", "Defines how SIM displays the package displayname in an SQL syntax. (e.g. Manufacturer+''+Name+''+Version+''+Language)"
-   "Package filter", "Defindes an SQL based fitler for the displaying of the packages in the Operations Module" "Computer filter", "Defindes an SQL based fitler for the displaying of the computers in the Operations Module" "User filter", "Defindes an SQL based fitler for the displaying of the users in the Operations Module" "Application filter", "Defindes an SQL based fitler for the displaying of the applications in the Operations Module" "Comp.software.query", "SQl Query that is used to detemine the software that is installed on a computer."
+   "Package filter", "Defines an SQL based fitler for the displaying of the packages in the Operations Module."
+   "Computer filter", "Defines an SQL based fitler for the displaying of the computers in the Operations Module."
+   "User filter", "Defindes an SQL based fitler for the displaying of the users in the Operations Module."
+   "Application filter", "Defines an SQL based filter for the displaying of the applications in the Operations Module."
+   "Comp.software.query", "SQl Query that is used to detemine the software that is installed on a computer."
    "Comp.app.query", "SQl Query that is used to detemine the applications that are installed on a computer."
    "Coll. group tag", "Documentation pending!"